maxerbox/required-prefixe-fisherman/README.md

 var bot = new fisherman.Fisherman({prefixes: ["!", "cat!"]});
 const _reqPrefixe = require("required-prefixe-fisherman");
 var requirePrefixe = new _reqPrefixe({sendCode: true, code: 789}) //it will trigger the event fisherCode with a InvalidPrefixeException if the required prefixe is not respected
-//If sendCode is set to false, it will just block the middleware chain and don't trigger a fishercode bot.use(requirePrefixe);
+//If sendCode is set to false, it will just block the middleware chain and doesn't trigger a fishercode bot.use(requirePrefixe);
 ```